-“How can we quantify the sustainability of buildings?”
+“How can we analyze the portion of the lifecycle of a product?”

 Life-cycle assessments are done on projects to determine their total impact upon the environment.
 However, sometimes we may only want to know the impact of a portion of their life, specifically from resource extraction up until it leaves the factory.
 One way to accomplish this is to use something known as a cradle to gate life-cycle assessment.
 This process is very useful for manufacturers to determine what their contribution to climate change is.

 “How can we design humidifiers for industrial needs?”

 Humidifiers are widely used to make personal spaces much more habitable.
 However, can this technology be utilized for industrial applications as well?
 Well, it turns out that many processes actually need to be undertaken in less dry conditions because static air friction becomes more prevalent.
 To illustrate, the this buildup of dry air in data centers and manufacturing facilities could cause static electricity to discharge.
 Art museums also need to keep paintings at a certain humidity to protect works of art.
 As you can see, there are in fact many many industrial applications of humidifiers!